Where to start

 - Extremely, I’m really keen and excited to learn more about myself and make any necessary changes to my life

 The higher your motivation, the more chance you have of benefitting from psychotherapy.
-Strong motivation to engage, to accept help, to making a commitment to facing some discomfort in the service of personal growth, and to make a real effort to apply new learning each week are essential requirements if your work with any psychotherapist is to have any chance of success.
+Strong motivation to engage, to accept help, to making a commitment to facing some discomfort in the service of personal growth (stepping outside your comfort zone), and to make a real effort to attend sessions and apply new learning each week are essential requirements if your work with any psychotherapist is to have any chance of success.
 If in doubt, an informal chat with a prospective therapist can often allay any fears, answer any queries, and help you be clear on your level of motivation without spending very much money.
 I offer a reduced fee introductory meeting for this purpose.
-After that, if you want to have a detailed picture of your problem, needs and what therapy might be involved you can attend an assessment.
+After that, if you want to have a detailed picture of your problem, needs and what therapy might be involved you can take the next step and attend an assessment.

 - It’s useful to check around your area and compare fees, which can vary widely.
 However, high or low fees should not be considered an indicator of quality or competence.
 You’re paying for the therapist’s depth and quality of experience, qualifications, insight, skills, sensitivity and perception of your difficulties and needs.
-Some practitioners/ private clinics, for example, will charge you £160 or more per 50 minute session for little more than simple CBT, and £350 per hour for assessment of your needs.
+Some practitioners/ private clinics, for example, will charge you £160 or more for a standard 50 minute session for little more than simple CBT, and £350 per hour for assessment of your needs.
+I offer 60 minute sessions on a reducing fee scale.

-- Look at the type of therapy offered but beware of any marketing hype that suggests one type of therapy or clinic is better than another.
-There is no reliable evidence that this is the case.
+- Look at the type of therapy offered.
+Be aware that some therapies locate a person’s life problems solely in the type of thoughts they have.
+Other psychotherapies consider social, family, relationship, economic, political and other factors influencing a person’s distress or troubles.
+Choose a therapy that is right for you.
+But beware of any marketing hype that suggests one type of therapy or clinic is better than another.
+There is no reliable evidence that this is the case and you may only be paying for appearance or prestige.
 Remember, like any other field of endeavour, very often it is the individual practitioner’s talent, experience and skills that count more than anything else.
 Research evidence suggests it is the therapist’s ability to listen, empathise, understand and accept that are central to change, not the type of therapeutic model or workplace setting he or she uses.

 - Look at the experience, qualifications, length of training and personality of the therapist and how they come across to you on a personal level: genuine, or playing a role?
 How long was the training?
 And to what level?
 Some basic approaches qualify therapists in a few months for example.